blacklocus/rds-echo/README.md

 So in the straightforward case, each command is run in succession after the previous commands stabilize and leave the DB instance in the "available" state.

+All rds-echo state tracking metadata is stored as AWS resource tags on the RDS instance themselves

 ## Futures ##